puruvian/Email-Scraper/README.md

 ### Usage ###

 To execute the program, simply run any of the Python files.
-Two .txt files are created in the local directory, one of which contains the emails, and the other, the names.
+Two .txt files are created in the local directory, one of which contains the emails and one of which contains the names.